MiltonGreat/ESG-Risk-Score/README.md

 ### Conclusion

-This project demonstrates that ESG total scores are highly predictable from their underlying components, making ML overkill if a simple formula exists.
-However, the analysis provides valuable insights into ESG scoring dynamics, highlighting the dominance of environmental factors in overall ratings.
+This project demonstrates that ESG total scores are highly predictable from their underlying components.
+The analysis provides valuable insights into ESG scoring dynamics, highlighting the dominance of environmental factors in overall ratings.

 #### Future work could focus on:
 - Interpretability: Explaining scoring weightings to stakeholders.